AndrewJBateman/javascript-click-drag/README.md

 ## :floppy_disk: Setup

-* Open index.html in browser.
+* Open `index.html` in browser.
 If any code is changed the browser needs to be refreshed.

 ## :computer: Code Examples

-* calculate slider scroll left value from cursor position and
+* calculate slider scroll left value from cursor position

 ```javascript
 slider.addEventListener('mousemove', (e) => {